airbytehq/airbyte/docs/deployment/deploying-airbyte/on-aws-ec2.md

 docker-compose up -d
 ```

-## Connect to Dataline
+## Connect to Airbyte

 {% hint style="danger" %}
-For security reason we strongly recommend to not expose Dataline on Internet available ports.
+For security reason we strongly recommend to not expose Airbyte on Internet available ports.
 Future versions will add support for SSL & Authentication
 {% endhint %}

 * Create ssh tunnel